-- 6.822 Part-time dispatchers, workers who perform dispatching duties and also work as a Walking Boss/Foreman, shall be eligible to qualify for Pay Guarantee Plan benefits based on their combined earnings. - 6.83 Workers employed by nonmembers of PMA.
-Earnings of workers employed on a regular or casual basis by an employer who is signatory to a Nonmember Participation Agreement shall be included in determining their eligibility for Pay Guarantee Plan benefits. - 6.84 Payroll processing.
+- 6.84 Payroll processing.
 All payrolls for Walking Bosses/Foremen, including any former direct payments made by member companies and payrolls of Employers signatory to a Nonmember Participation Agreement, shall be processed through the PMA Management Information Services. - 6.85 Vacations.
 Vacation weeks to which a worker is entitled, for PGP purposes, shall be taken in 5-day units of Monday through Friday.
 No worker shall be entitled to a guarantee payment for any payroll week while on vacation.